 |Standing Alarms - All Current Alarms: The Standing Alarm list is continually updated to show all currently failed alarms.||Labeled Controls - Easy Control of Remote Site Devices: The Labeled Controls screen gives access to devices at specific remote sites.
 Just highlight the control and select.|

 |Text Messages - Give Specific Instructions to NOC Staff: The COS and Standing Alarm screens feature Text Messages that give specific instructions for correcting specific alarms.
 Everyone on your NOC staff, even without extra training, will know precisely what to do and who to call in case of an alarm.||Trouble Log - Record What's Been Done to Correct Alarms: A Trouble Log window can be accessed for each alarm.
 NOC staff can record what corrective action has been taken, keeping clear documentation of what has been done.|

 |Analog Values - View Analog Values In Their Native Units: In T/Mon's Web 2.0 interface (accessible from any PC on your network with a web browser), includes animated analog gauges for a quick visual reference that indicates whether the analog value is in range, out of range, or critically out of range.
 If an analog value is out of range, a flashing indicator on the gauge alerts you.
 Different gauge styles may be customized for each analog.||Device Status - Display Polling and Control Network Elements: The Device Status screen shows all the alarm elements on a given polling leg along with their current status.
 This screen may also be used to take devices on/off line and access device specific function.|

-It's 6:13 AM on Thursday at our Fresno, CA, USA headquarters.
-It's early in the morning, but we'll start on your quote as soon as we get into the office.
+It's 7:45 PM on Thursday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.